 Technical communication is a broad field and includes any form of communication that exhibits one or more of the following characteristics:

-- Technical Communication is creating resources about technical or specialized topics, including computer applications, medical procedures, or environmental regulations.
+- Communicating about technical or specialized topics, such as computer applications, medical procedures, or environmental regulations.

-- Technical Communication by using technology, such as web pages, help files, social media sites or in-product guidance.
+- Communicating by using technology, such as web pages, help files, or social media sites.

-- Technical Communication instructs how to do something, regardless of how technical the task is or even if technology is used to create or distribute that communication.
+- Providing instructions about how to do something, regardless of how technical the task is or even if technology is used to create or distribute that communication.

 The Value of Tech Comm

 Technical communicators deliver value by making information more usable and accessible to those who need that information, and in doing so, they advance the goals of the companies or organizations that employ them.